The Vietnamese Zodiac

 Ever wonder why zodiacs all over the world only have good things to say about everyone?
 Even faults are seen as positives as everyday reality goes out the window.
 You have to wonder where all the misery, war and poverty in the world comes from when reading these ‘fairy tale’-like descriptions where everybody is smart, compassionate and talented.
 This is a good marketing ploy that sucks in readers but it’s not much use to anyone.

-If, like most, you read horoscopes to find out how wonderful you are don’t read on.
+If, like most, you read horoscopes to find out how wonderful you are, maybe it’s best that you don’t read on.
 Most of you aren’t wonderful at all.
 But if you want to see where you fit in the ‘rat race’ of life, continue, especially if you’re looking for leverage over friends, lovers and colleagues.
 This is the real road to success and fortune.

 By way of background, legend has it that the order of the Vietnamese zodiac was determined by the ‘great race’ with Rat coming in first, Pig last, and the others in between.
 This race tells us much about the character of each sign as we shall see.

-To see how each sign will fare in Year of the Rooster (2017) see Vietnamese Horoscope: The Dark Side – How You Will Fare in the Year of the Rooster
+To see how each sign fared in Year of the Rooster (2017) see Vietnamese Horoscope: The Dark Side – How You Will Fare in the Year of the Rooster

 Rat – the smart one (1948; 1960; 1972; 1984; 1996; 2008)